gohugoio/hugo/content/en/templates/taxonomy-templates.md

 {{ end }}
 ```

-## List Content with the Same Taxonomy Term
+## List content with the same taxonomy term

 If you are using a taxonomy for something like a series of posts, you can list individual pages associated with the same taxonomy.
 This is also a quick and dirty method for showing related content:

-### Example: Showing Content in Same Series
+### Example: showing content in same series

 ```go-html-template
 <ul>